asobhy-qnx/ros2_documentation/source/Installation/Rolling/QNX-Development-Setup.rst

     mkdir -p src/qnx_deps
     vcs import src/qnx_deps < qnx_deps.repos

-4- Export CPU variable according to your target architecture:

-Please note: If no CPU is set all architectures are going to be built.

-options for CPU: aarch64, x86_64
+4- Run a script to automatically add build dependencies on the packages required to be built for QNX.

 .. code-block:: bash

-    export CPU=aarch64
+    ./check_deps.py --path=src

 5- Before building ROS 2, some packages will need to be ignored first.
 Which are as following.